huijunchen9260/shellect/README.md

 ## Introduction

 shellect born from my experience in developing my bibliography manager, [`shbib`](https://github.com/huijunchen9260/shbib), and I built [`shbib`](https://github.com/huijunchen9260/shbib) on the basis provided by [`shfm`](https://github.com/dylanaraps/shfm).
 I realized that if I do not obey the Unix philosophy and keep adding functions to [`shbib`](https://github.com/huijunchen9260/shbib), [`shbib`](https://github.com/huijunchen9260/shbib) would grow exponentially and eventually become a pain to maintain.
-Therefore, I isolate out shellect as an individual menu system that just written in POSIX shell.
+Therefore, I isolate out shellect as an individual selection system that just written in POSIX shell.

 shellect will either accept standard input or assign the display content by `-t` option, i.e., to display all the non-hidden files and directories in your `$HOME` directory,